mahnoorayub/Mahnoor-Portfolio/README.md

 - Web page URL:  https://mahnoorayub.github.io/Mahnoor-Portfolio/

-# Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 All my work from the assignments and the final project will be included here.

 # About me
 My name is Mahnoor Ayub.
-I am a graduate student at Carnegie Mellon University pursuing my degree in Public Policy and Management - Data Analytics.
+I am a graduate student at Carnegie Mellon University pursuing my degree in Public Policy and Management-Data Analytics.

-Before coming to Carnegie Mellon I did my undergraduate degree in Accounting and Finance and then work for two years as a Solutions Consultant.
+Before coming to Carnegie Mellon I did my undergraduate degree in Accounting and Finance and then worked for two years as a Solutions Consultant.

+My future career goals include working as a Product Manager/ Business Strategy Consultant/ Data Analyst.

 # What I hope to learn
 With the help of this class: